peterpih/tidydata/README.md

 R Program:
 - **run_analysis.R** This is the program to run on the input files.
 It transforms the original data set into a smaller "tidier" dataset with variables of interest.
 The program is self-contained and assumes the data files are in its working directory.
 The output is "tidydata.txt".
 With the input data files in its working directory, the user should be able to run "run_analysis.R" with the result being the output file "tidydata.txt".
 Please refer the CodeBook.md for further information on the files and their usage.

+NOTE: The input data files need to be in the working directory of run_analysis.R to run successfully

 **Footnotes**